aptible/www.aptible.com/source/legal/security.md

 - Fed via different grids from independent utilities, and
 - Redundantly connected to multiple tier-1 transit providers

-For PHI-ready environments, Aptible automatically distributes app containers across availability zones when a service is scaled to more than one container.
+For dedicated environments, Enclave automatically distributes app containers across availability zones when a service is scaled to more than one container.

 ##### **4.C - High Availability**
 Enclave allows you to set up high-availability clustering for databases that support it.